-The Grand Mound Subarea UGA was first established by the county in 1995 under the State Growth Management Act.
+The Grand Mound subarea and UGA were first established by the county in 1995.
 At the time, it was comprised of approximately 950 acres and generally centered around the intersection of State Route 12 and Old Highway 99, just west of the Interstate 5 interchange.
 The area consisted of scattered low-density residential uses mixed with commercial and light industrial uses located primarily along the main arterials, and the area has roughly remained the same.